-I also want to show you how using Jaaxy can actually make you more money from existing campaigns, and properly create new money-generating sites.
+As part of my Jaaxy review, I'll also show you how it can can actually make you more money from existing campaigns, as well as properly create new money-generating sites.

 A look inside Jaaxy